-The outermost layer, called the stratum corneum is often described as a
+The outermost layer, called the stratum corneum, is often

 Inside the skin cells, or “bricks,” you’ll find keratin and natural moisturizers.
-The lipid layer contains cholesterol, fatty acids, and ceramides.
+The lipid layer contains:

 Additionally, without your skin barrier, the water inside your body would escape and evaporate, leaving you completely dehydrated.

-Your skin barrier is essential for good health and needs to be protected in order to function properly.
+Your skin barrier is essential for your overall health and needs to be protected to help your body function properly.

-Every day, your skin confronts a barrage of threats, many of which come from outside your body and a few that come from within.
+Daily, your skin defends against a barrage of threats, many of which come from outside your body, and a few come from within.

-Some of the external and internal conditions that can affect your skin barrier include:
+Some of the external and internal factors that can affect your skin barrier include:

 - allergens, irritants, and pollutants